Hazardous Road Conditions

 - Plows travel in the same direction as normal traffic flow, sometimes pushing snow at the end of residents' driveways.
 To minimize the amount of snow pushed in front of your driveway, put shoveled snow on the right side of the driveway.

-Mailboxes are installed at your own risk within the right-of-way.
-Please be sure that your mailbox is installed in accordance to the specifications of the United States Postal Service (USPS).
+Mailboxes installed in the public right-of-way are at installed at the property owners' risk.
+Please ensure the mailbox is installed in accordance to the specifications of the United States Postal Service.